 Understanding Market Sentiment

 And they might!
 But in a slightly more roundabout way.
-These events well may change how investors feel about owning certain investments, which leads them to buy or sell those investments.
+These events may well change how investors feel about owning certain investments, which leads them to buy or sell those investments.
 And it is the forces of supply and demand that push asset prices higher or lower.
+Said another way, investor sentiment, also known as market sentiment, can cause price volatility.

 Market Sentiment Defined

-The collection of all investor feelings—and actions—amounts to what is called market sentiment.
+The collection of all investor feelings — and actions — amounts to what is called market sentiment.
 It is a powerful force in the markets and is the subject of much study (and cable news discourse).

 Market sentiment is affected by millions of factors daily.
 That’s because there are at least as many participants in popular marketplaces, like the stock market.